chintan0513/BankLoan/README.md

 ## Credits

-This project was developed by Ankur as part of Machine Learning project
+This project was developed by Chintan as part of Machine Learning project

 ## License